rgrokett/RaspiAsteriskGoogle/README.md

 # RaspiAsteriskGoogle
 Integrating Asterisk with Google Assistant Voice Service on a Raspberry Pi Zero using AGI

+Note that Google changes SDK and security access often.

 See the RaspiAsteriskGoogleInstallation.pdf document for complete installation details. https://github.com/rgrokett/RaspiAsteriskGoogle/raw/master/RaspiAsteriskGoogleInstallation.pdf

 This is a proof-of-concept of integrating Google Assistant voice service with Asterisk on a Raspberry Pi.
 You should not connect this to a publicly accessible inbound telephone number without reading and agreeing to Google Assistant SDK Terms of Service.
 (Requires approval and possible fees)  But can be used for personal use only.